Community notes reduce engagement with and diffusion of false information online: Additional Details Concerning Data Collection and Processing

 \subsection{Data Collection Pipeline}

 We collected data from March 16 to June 23, 2023.
-On June 23, 2023, the Academic Research API was discontinued, and a new pricing structure was implemented, making further data collection prohibitively expensive.
-We initially collected data for $41,310$ posts that were the subject of community notes, using the \verb|/2/tweets| X API end-point to collect counts of engagement views, likes, replies, and reposts over time.
-During data processing, we identified anomalies in engagement metrics returned by the API for $874$ of these posts ($2.1\%$).
-These anomalies consisted of sharp rises and declines in engagment metrics (usally only a single engagement metric) which we hypothesize were due to data processing issues on the X backend.
-We removed posts exhibiting such anomalies from our dataset, resulting in the inclusion of $40,436$ posts after filtering.
-Full details concerning this process are available in Appendix~\ref{si:apifiltering}.
+On June 23, 2023, the X Academic Research API was discontinued, and a new pricing structure was implemented, making further data collection prohibitively expensive.
+We initially collected data for 41,310 posts that were the subject of community notes, using the \url{/2/tweets} X API endpoint to collect counts of views, replies, likes, and reposts over time.
+We started querying this endpoint soon after a note for a given post was proposed and appeared on the ``New'' tab of the Community Notes website, which provides the identifiers of posts for which notes were recently proposed.
+Since the ``New'' tab includes only posts that have been liked or reposted more than 100 times in total, we also scanned the most recently released publicly available Community Notes data every hour to ensure we did not miss any posts.
+We continued querying the \url{/2/tweets} endpoint every five minutes for the following three weeks.

+During data processing, we identified anomalies in the engagement metrics returned by the API for 874 of these posts (2.1\%).
+These anomalies consisted of sharp rises and declines in engagement metrics (usually in only a single engagement metric), which we hypothesize were due to data processing issues on the X backend.
+We removed posts exhibiting such anomalies from our dataset, resulting in the inclusion of 40,436 posts after filtering.
+We provide more details concerning the identification of anomalous posts in Section~\hyperref[sec:apifiltering]{\textit{1.C}}.

-We applied two additional filters: posts needed at least one hour of data prior to note attachment to ensure reliable synthetic control construction, and at least 48 hours of data afterward to maintain consistency in the set of posts used for averages at different time points.
-These criteria excluded $355$ posts ($0.9\%$), reducing the dataset size to $40,081$.
-Seven treated posts were later excluded due to unsolvable convex programs, leaving a final count of $40,074$.
+We applied two additional filters: posts needed at least one hour of data prior to note attachment to ensure reliable synthetic control construction, and at least 48 hours of data afterward to maintain consistency in the set of posts used to compute average treatment effects across time points.
+These criteria excluded 355 posts (0.9\%), reducing the dataset size to 40,081.
+Three treated posts were later excluded because the quadratic programs used to determine their synthetic control weights failed to converge, resulting in a final count of 40,078.